-Corporate Solutions Annual Performance Report 2021/22 Midlothian
+Corporate Solutions Performance Report Q1 2022/23

-This year Corporate Solutions continued to support the recovery and the retention of the best elements of transformation that took place in response to the pandemic and securing permanent changes to the way the Council delivers its services in order to build back better.
+Corporate Solutions continues to support the recovery and the retention of the best elements of transformation that took place in response to the pandemic and secure permanent changes to the way the Council delivers its services in order to build back better.
 This approach is based on the creation of a wellbeing economy and it is designed to achieve wellbeing and fairness for our people and the rest of nature.
 The redesign of services and the changes to build back better are predicated on the overarching principle that in delivering services, whether commissioned internally or externally, we will keep our communities, our employees and our environment safe, at the same time as meeting our commitment to being carbon neutral by 2030.